Flora of Azerbaijan

-Flora of Azerbaijan or Vegetation of Azerbaijan refers to the plants, trees, flowers which can be found in Azerbaijan.
+Flora of Azerbaijan or Vegetation of Azerbaijan refers to the plants, trees and flowers which can be found in Azerbaijan.

 Azerbaijan has a very rich flora, more than 4,500 species of higher plants have been registered in the country.
 Due to the unique climate in Azerbaijan, the flora is much richer in the number of species than the flora of the other republics of the South Caucasus.
 About 66% of the species growing in the whole Caucasus can be found in Azerbaijan.

 The richness of Azerbaijan's flora and the variety of its vegetation results from the variety and richness of its physical-geographic and natural-historic conditions and from its compound history influenced by the remote floristic regions.

 The floristic areas of Azerbaijan

-All types of floristic areas- ancient wood, boreal, plain, xerophytic, desert, Caucasian and accidental- exist in Azerbaijan.
+All types of floristic areas – ancient wood, boreal, plain, xerophytic, desert, Caucasian and accidental – exist in Azerbaijan.
 The representatives of ancient wood type are widely spread in the Talysh region and the location which is suitable for boreal type is the high mountains of Great and Minor Caucasus.
-The plain, Caucasian, xerophytic and desert types belong to foothills, the lowlands, especially Kur-Araz Lowland.
+The plain, Caucasian, xerophytic and desert types belong to foothills and the lowlands, especially Kur-Araz Lowland.

+In Azerbaijan forest cover is around 14.% of the total land area, equivalent to 1,131,770 hectares (ha) of forest in 2020, up from 944,740 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 826,200 hectares (ha) and planted forest covered 305,570 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 33% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership, 0% private ownership and 0% with ownership listed as other or unknown.

 Hyrcanian Forest

 In the forests of Azerbaijan various relict trees may be observed.
-One of these forests is Hyrcanian (Hirkan) which is in the south of Azerbaijan.
-These relict trees’ decorative leaves, strong trunks, large crowns have attracted many naturalists, botanists from all over the world.
+One of these forests is Hyrcanian (Hirkan), which is in the south of Azerbaijan.
+These relict trees' decorative leaves, strong trunks, large crowns have attracted many naturalists, botanists from all over the world.
 The climate of Hyrcanian forests of Talysh mountains is humid and warm.
-This area is the most biodiversified area of Elburz Mountains compared to the other neighboring areas with the 95 tree species, 110 shrubs, more than 1000 other higher plant species.
+This area is the most biodiversified area of Elburz Mountains compared to the other neighboring areas, with the 95 tree species, 110 shrubs, and more than 1,000 other higher plant species.